asyarb/HDSupport-Docs/content/blog/getting-started/index.md

 -   **React** for the view layer/front-end.
 This means knowledge with NodeJS, its package manager NPM, and modern Javascript (ES6+ syntax) is highly recommended.
 [Create-React-App](https://github.com/facebook/create-react-app) was utilized to scaffold the client.
 -   **HTML/SCSS**.
 A strong foundation in semantic markup and [SCSS](https://sass-lang.com/) concepts is recommended.
 SCSS is particularly important since our CSS-in-JSS solution borrows a lot of composition patterns from SCSS.

-These docs assume familiarity with the above technologies.
-If you plan to continue development or add features to **HDSupport**, it is highly recommended that you become familiar with all of the above before beginning development.
+These docs assume familiarity with the above technologies in addition to **Git**.
+If you plan to continue development or add features to **HDSupport**, it is highly recommended that you become familiar with all of the above before starting.

 > #### What if I don't want to use React or SCSS?
 >